 America should lead clean energy to protect its vital national security interest both domestically and abroad.
 We can lead by investing at home and creating more jobs in America.

 The United States has found itself amidst a precarious situation.
-China has recovered from the COVID pandemic stronger than the U.S. The U.S. faces a structural threat from China that is looking to dominate the foundational components of the clean energy infrastructure.
-In this regard, the U.S. is lags far behind China.
+The global transition to an “EV economy” is based on access to critical natural resources in which the U.S. lags far behind China.
+The U.S. faces a structural threat that is looking to dominate the foundational components of the clean energy infrastructure.

 The global economy is transitioning to electric vehicles (EVs).
-Every major car manufacturer has committed to electric vehicles.
+Each major car manufacturer has committed to electric vehicles.
 California, a leading market, has enacted regulations that require all new vehicles sold by 2035 to be electric, which will continue to shift global manufacturing of automobiles.
 This will result in lithium being a central component of battery technology for the foreseeable future.
-Rare earth minerals will be the foundation of this new global economy.

-Recent events prove a dependance on a China-centered supply chain will pose a serious national security threat.
+Recent events prove a dependence on a China-centered supply chain will pose a serious national security threat.
 China has expressed a willingness to weaponize access to supply chains of essential goods such as medical equipment.
 China produces up to 80% of the raw rare earth materials used in lithium-ion batteries.
-Even considering global economic interdependencies, the national security threat is real.
+Even considering global economic interdependences, the national security threat is real.
 Demand for lithium will grow exponentially.
 The 2020s are a “transformational decade for lithium,” as some analysts expect the demand to grow six times the 2019 levels.
-The U.S. has an opportunity to become lithium independent and and a clean energy leader for the benefit of all.
+The U.S. has an opportunity to become lithium independent and a clean energy leader.

 Supply